jkesh93/boundingBoxes/README.md

  1. Run this script or alternatively type them into cmd:

-v(This is necessary since there are images it needs to load)
+(This is necessary since there are images it needs to load)
 ---
 > cd C:\<yourUserNameHere\<user>\Desktop